stevenharman/stevenharman.net-octopress/source/_posts/2010-01-07-yagni-aint-what-you-think-it-is.markdown

 comments: true
 categories:
 ---

 In the software development vernacular the term <acronym title="You aren't gonna need it">YAGNI</acronym> is often used as a device to put down attempts at prematurely adding functionality - things which are only speculatively required.
-This makes sense given that is basically the [definition][1] that [Ron Jeffries][2] and our <acronym title="eXtreme Programming">XP</acronym> forefathers came up with so long ago.
+This makes sense given that is basically the [definition][1] that [Ron Jeffries][2] and our <acronym title="eXtreme Programming">XP</acronym> predecessors came up with so long ago.

 ### Is that the whole story?

 [{% img right /images/posts/stop-sign.jpg %}][3] In short, I don't think so.

 I've long believed there was more to YAGNI than what had been canonically defined and was commonly understood.
 However, until recently I was never able to put my finger on what was missing.

 While listening to an episode of [Industry Misinterpretations][4] I heard [Kent Beck][5] make a subtle point about the need to make progress being more important than the completeness of the thing you're building at the point you're building it.
-Lending from Kent's insight and mixing in much of my own experience, I realized YAGNI is not about delaying building things until you need them; it's that gaining real experience in the problem domain, while making concrete progress, is more important than trying to achieve a complete solution *right now*.
+Lending from Kent's insight and mixing in much of my own experience, I realized YAGNI is not about delaying building things until you need them;
+it's that gaining real experience in the problem domain, while making concrete progress, is more important than trying to achieve a complete solution *right now*.

 Do you think it's too early to update the [Wikipedia article][6]?